 This public square is affectionately referred to as Portland's "living room," thanks to its popularity as a gathering place and as a site for public festivals and events.
 In past years, the site was occupied by a school, a hotel, and a parking garage.
 In 1974 the city obtained the land and created a beautiful space that exists today.
 Much of the funding was through private donations; as a result, you'll see bricks imprinted with the names of donors throughout the space.
 Open since 1984, the square hosts activities year-round, including special outdoor concerts and city celebrations.
 They have a calendar on their website with a list of events.

 Meagan's expert tip: Grab food from one of the food carts here and enjoy lunch on the steps.
+The egg sandwiches from Fried Egg I'm in Love are phenomenal.

 Forest Park is Portland's own enchanted forest.
 Forest Park is well known for being the largest urban forest in the country located within a city.
 Forest Park encompasses more than 5000 acres full of dense trees, rivers, waterfalls, and bridges.
 It has more than 40 miles of hiking, biking and equestrian trails.
 Most trails are wide and well taken care of, making them good for runners and bicyclists.
 The park can be found on the eastern portion of the Northwest Hills and is only 10 minutes from downtown.
 Taking even a short hike through Forest Park allows you to truly appreciate Oregon's beauty.
 Deciding where exactly to enter can be confusing.
 McCleary Park at 29th and Upshire is a good place for entry.